Skip to main content

 • US Test kits are registered with the Pennsylvania Department of Health

 • Video instructions supporting the specific sample collection are provided with each Self-Collect kit.
-Videos are designed to emphasize the important steps associated with capillary blood sampling and do not supersede or replace the specific end-user instructions provided with each kit
+Videos are designed to emphasise the important steps associated with capillary blood sampling and do not supersede or replace the specific end-user instructions provided with each kit

 Is the service available in the United States and the United Kingdom?

 Yes.
-This service is available in the United Kingdom and the United States
+This service is available in the United Kingdom and the United States.

 Do I need to pay for this service?